gusutabopb/aioinflux/README.md

 `AsyncInfluxDBClient` merely wraps these three functions and provides some parsing functionality for generating line protocol data (when writing) and parsing JSON responses (when querying).

 Additionally, [partials](https://en.wikipedia.org/wiki/Partial_application) are used in order to provide convenient access to commonly used query patterns.
-See the full list [here](aioinflux/client.py#L177).
+See the [Convenience functions](#convenience-functions) section for details.

 ## Contributing